philc/book-notes/zero to one - peter thiel.md

     * Definite and pessimistic: China, present
     * Indefinite and pessimistic: Europe, present
   * (Would definite/indefinite be better framed as proactive vs. reactive?)
-  * Indefinite pessimism: probably my view of Liftoff in its mature phase, as the space consolidates and Apple rolls out ATT.
-The employees and investors are crying out for a vision that delivers definite optimism.
-If Apple ATT materializes, then it becomes definite pessimism.
   * "To a definite optimist, the future will be better than the present if he plans and works to make it better."
     * A simple if-then mental model.